S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/evaluate-and-evolve-policies.md

-# Evaluate And Evolve Agreements
+# Evaluate And Evolve Policies

 <summary>
 Ongoingly review and develop the body of policies, to integrate learning and eliminate waste, so that all agreements remain current and valuable over time.